 Enforcement

 Austrian EPR enforcement is active and multi-channel.
-The Umweltbundesamt (Federal Environment Agency) monitors ERA registrations and flags companies selling into Austria without valid registration.
+Austrian authorities monitor producer registrations in EDM and can flag companies selling into Austria without valid registration.
 Austria is also one of the EU countries where Amazon most consistently enforces EPR registration requirements for sellers on both Amazon.at and Amazon.de shipping to Austrian addresses.
 Non-compliant sellers face listing restriction and, in egregious cases, reporting to Austrian authorities who can impose administrative fines under the Verpackungsverordnung.

 The incoming PPWR regulation from August 2026 will further tighten enforcement norms across the EU.
 Austria, with its existing robust system, is well-positioned to enforce the new requirements quickly.